 We pledge to look into a multitude of related issues separately, but with equal seriousness, including but not limited to: Presidential finances and taxes, emoluments and nepotism; abuse of presidential pardons; the misuse of the appointments process to leave vital law enforcement, national security and intelligence posts unfilled or to appoint "acting" directors without Congressional confirmation or oversight; and domestic surveillance.

 4 - We furthermore pledge to support legislation to rein in other presidential powers as appropriate to prevent covering up abuses in the above areas, and also to guard the integrity of our democratic institutions by making the executive branch more transparent and subject to greater scrutiny.
-The most important of these reforms are ones which effect freedom of speech and information because these involve the most potentially irreversible threats to our constitutional system (and could lead to the closure of the windows from which other assaults on freedom could even be viewed, let alone countered); and issues of war and peace which could lead to the very destruction of our planet itself.
+The most important of these reforms are ones which affect freedom of speech and information because these involve the most potentially irreversible threats to our constitutional system (and could lead to the closure of the windows from which other assaults on freedom could even be viewed, let alone countered); and issues of war and peace which could lead to the very destruction of our planet itself.

 Some examples of these are: actions that threaten freedom of the press, including lawsuits and other threatening actions against media entities; the refusal to honor Freedom of Information Act requests or appropriate congressional subpoenas; abuse of the national security classification process; and the War Powers Act.

 We encourage these proposals to be advanced in INSTITUTIONAL versus political terms by both major parties, by third parties (such as the Libertarians or Greens or others) and by activists and organizations from outside of government in order to persuade elected officials to support them on a multipartisan basis.

 As citizens, we pledge to advance these propositions.